CyonLeu/FWSideMenu/README.md

 iOS 7 style side menu with parallax effect inspired by Dribbble shots ([first](http://dribbble.com/shots/1116265-Instasave-iPhone-App) and [second](http://dribbble.com/shots/1114754-Social-Feed-iOS7)).

+### If you are insteresting to Android , you can click [Android SideMenu](https://github.com/kyze8439690/ResideLayout)

 Since version 4.0 you can add menu view controllers on both left and right sides of your content view controller.

 <!--<img src="https://github.com/romaonthego/RESideMenu/raw/master/Screenshot.png" alt="RESideMenu Screenshot" width="400" height="568" />